SimonLeigh/hibernate-memcached/README.md

 Please note that this is an open source project.
 I work on it when I can and I implement what I feel like.
 I am volunteering my own free time for my own amusement.

 # Versions
+## 1.7
+  * Compatible with hibernate 4.3.6.
+  * Updated version of SpyMemcache client.

 ## 1.6
   * Compatible with hibernate 4.2.0.